B2B Marketing Agency logo

 The operating cost of flying an aircraft route is largely fixed regardless if the aircraft is empty or full of passengers.

-There may be more fuel burnt on take off because the plane is heavier, but not significantly.
-However, the majority of cost is airplane lease cost, maintenance, crew cost, and airline overhead recovery.
+There may be more fuel burnt on take off and holding altitude at cruise because the plane is heavier.
+However, the majority of the cost is airplane lease cost, maintenance, crew cost, and airline overhead recovery.
+These costs comprise the majority of operating cost and remain the same regardless of passenger loading.
+And this fixed-cost-regardless-of-utilization problem is at the heart of the yield pricing strategy.

 The aim of yield management is to maximize revenue through adjusting pricing in response to the interaction between supply and demand.